Content of the Improver Course Button Accordion Lessons

 Title: Off to California

 Lesson 15 is a lovely hornpipe.
 The Improver Course has a focus on teaching the student tunes which should be in everyone’s memory vault.
+Triplets which use the inside to outside row are taught which is a new skill for the student.
 Completing the secondary level of the Improver Course.

 Lessons 16 – 21